Package insert / prescribing information

 Care must be taken to avoid contamination of the eye with concentration of Vincristine sulfate injection used clinically.
 If accidental contamination occurs severe irritation (or, if the drug was delivered under pressure, even corneal ulceration) may result.
 The eye should be washed immediately and thoroughly.

-Caution should be exercised in patients concurrently taking drugs known to inhibit drug metabolism by hepatic cytochrome P450 isoenzymes in the CYP 3A subfamily, or in patients with hepatic dysfunction.
-Concurrent administration of Vincristine sulfate with itraconazole (a known inhibitor of the metabolic pathway) has been reported to cause an earlier onset and/or an increased severity of neuromuscular side effects (see ADVERSE REACTIONS).
+Vincristine sulfate is a substrate for cytochrome P450 3A isozymes (CYP3A).
+Concurrent administration of Vincristine sulfate with itraconazole or fluconazole (known inhibitors of the CYP3A metabolic pathway) has been reported to cause an earlier onset and/or an increased severity of neuromuscular side effects (see ADVERSE REACTIONS).
 This interaction is presumed to be related to inhibition of the metabolism of Vincristine.
+Therefore, the concomitant use of strong CYP3A inhibitors with Vincristine sulfate should be avoided.
+Patients should be frequently monitored for adverse reactions with concomitant use of moderate CYP3A inhibitors (e.g., fluconazole) with Vincristine sulfate.

 Patients who received chemotherapy with Vincristine sulfate in combination with anti–cancer drugs known to be carcinogenic have developed second malignancies.
 The contributing role of Vincristine sulfate in this development has not been determined.
 No evidence of carcinogenicity was found following intraperitoneal administration of Vincristine sulfate in rats and mice, although this study was limited.